 Want to get involved with NYA?
 Each year, NYA relies on hundreds of volunteers who support our participants in many different capacities and make our programs possible.
 Learn about the current opportunities and how to get involved below!

 Mentors are often high school teachers and community leaders in the north, as well as NYA Alumni.
 Community members interested in becoming Mentors are encouraged to promote NYA to youth in their community in the fall and assist interested youth with their applications.
-Ultimately the choice lies with the participant for who their Mentor will be, however, anyone who knows a current NYA Participant can offer to support and assist them in their preparations.
+Ultimately the choice of who their mentor is up to the participant however, anyone who knows a current NYA Participant can offer to support and assist them in their preparations.

 Host Families are volunteers across southern Canada who welcome two youth into their homes for five weeks in the summer.
 They provide a home base for participants while they are challenged to live out of their comfort zones in order to gain experience, skills and personal growth.
 Host Families provide not only room and board, but the unique experience of living within a family in southern Canada, facilitating cross-cultural exchange and personal development, as well as providing a caring and supportive environment in which the participants can succeed on the program.

 NYA seeks applications for Host Families in February/March each year to host a pair of youth for 5 weeks in July and early August.

 Volunteer Work Placements

 During the summer placement, each NYA Participant in the Canadian Program volunteers at a workplace in their host community in order to gain new skills, earn high school credits and acquire work experience in a field related to their personal interests.
 Work Placement Supervisors are responsible for training the participant placed with them, helping them integrate into the team, adapt to their daily routines, and take on more responsibility throughout the placement.
 Work Placements commit to taking on the participant for 35 hours a week, Monday to Friday for 5 weeks in July and early August.